amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 9. Submit to carrier (30 minutes)
 10. Wait for approval (1 week)

-Total time: 2-3 weeks
+Total: 2-3 weeks
 Human touches: 47
 Error rate: 15%

+This is what $30M in revenue looked like.
+This is what 120 people did all day.
+This is what we destroyed.

 ### The Transformation: Week by Week

-**Weeks 1-4: Discovery Phase**
+**Weeks 1-4: Discovery**
-The PE firm sent in a team of three: an ex-Google engineer, an insurance industry veteran, and a change management specialist.
-They didn't touch anything.
-They just watched and documented.
+PE firm sent three people: ex-Google engineer, insurance veteran, change management specialist.
+They watched and documented.
+Like anthropologists studying a soon-to-be-extinct tribe.

 They found:
-- 3,000+ unique decision points across all processes
+- 3,000+ unique decision points
-- 60% of work was data entry and routing
+- 60% of work was data entry
-- 30% was waiting for responses
+- 30% was waiting
 - Only 10% required actual judgment

 **Weeks 5-8: Architecture Design**
-They didn't build the AI orchestration layer—they discovered it through empirical testing.
-Every workflow was a hypothesis, tested against reality, measured for outcomes:
+They didn't build AI orchestration—they discovered it through empirical testing.
+Every workflow was hypothesis, tested, measured:

 ```python
 class InsuranceBrokerAI: